opensearch-project/security/CONTRIBUTING.md

 While we are always happy to help the community, the best resource for implementation questions is [the OpenSearch forum](https://forum.opensearch.org/c/security/3).

 There you can find answers to many common questions as well as speak with implementation experts.

+### Is this where I should bring up potential security vulnerabilities?

+Due to the sensitive nature of security vulnerabilities, please report all potential vulnerabilities directly by by following the steps outlined on the [SECURITY.md](https://github.com/opensearch-project/security/blob/main/SECURITY.md) document.

 ### Who should I contact if I have further questions?